Golf Course at Guacalito

 "Although short, this par 5 plays as a three shot hole.
 Lay up to your preferred distance on the second shot and go pin seeking." — David McLay Kidd

-Downhill with bunkers all the way down the middle, you can either bail out to the right or try and squeeze a drive down the left.
+Downhill with bunkers lined down the middle, you can either bail out to the right or try and squeeze a drive down the left.
 This hole begs you to go for it!

 Surf´s up!
 A great way to end this unique experience on a par 3 right into the Pacific Ocean, the green literally runs onto the beach.
-Tough to gauge the right club with a waste bunker running straight from the tee box up to the front of the green and wind from behind.
 The beauty of this hole is that you will want to kick your shoes off and jump in the water with a refreshing rum drink in hand!

 "Almost always downwind, you must hit it high and land it soft.
 Kick off your shoes and putt out in your bare feet to finish the round." — David McLay Kidd